googlecreativelab/gemini-demos/README.md

 ## What You'll Find:

-Inspiring Examples: These demos are your playground to explore the latest Gemini models (Flash 1.5, Pro, and others) in action.
+Examples: These demos show the latest Gemini models (Flash 1.5, Pro, and others) in action.
 Dive into projects that demonstrate:

 - Image and Video understanding: Analyze content, classify objects, and even generate timestamped summaries.
 - Multimodal interaction: Combine text and image inputs to create engaging user experiences.